dmitrydnl/BitSkinsApi/docs/eng/market/delist_item.md

 Class properties ```BitSkinsApi.Market.DelistedItem```:
 * ItemId - item id.
-* WithdrawableAt - the date when the item can be withdraw from BitSkins.
+* WithdrawableAt? - the date when the item can be withdraw from BitSkins.

 ### Possible exceptions
 ```ArgumentNullException``` - in case of transfer to the function incorrect data, the message contains detailed information.